uber/kraken/docs/CONTRIBUTING.md

 ## Setup

-Most tests and scripts assumes the developer to have protoc and Docker installed locally.
+Most tests and scripts assumes the developer to have Docker installed locally.
 To install dependencies:
 ```
 $ make vendor